wfhartford/grpc-kotlin-1/README.md

 with the method argument being the response observer and the return value being the request observer, it all feels a bit backwards to what a plain old synchronous version of the handler would look like.

-In situations where you'd want to coordinate several request and response messages in one call, you'll and up having to manage some tricky state and synchronization between the observers.
+In situations where you'd want to coordinate several request and response messages in one call, you'll end up having to manage some tricky state and synchronization between the observers.
 There's some [reactive bindings] for gRPC which make this easier.
 But I think we can do better!

 Enter Kotlin Coroutines!
-By generating native Kotlin stubs that allows us to use [`Channel`] and [`Deferred`], we can write our handler and client code in a much more readable fashion that is a lot easier to reason about.
+By generating native Kotlin stubs that allows us to use [`Channel`]s and suspending functions, we can write our handler and client code in a much more readable fashion that is a lot easier to reason about.